TexasLAN/documents/bylaws.md

 	   If no majority is achieved or if no vote achieves a majority then all standing candidates are discarded and the election for that position must be re-run.
 	   Candidates may be re-nominated.
     2. Board motions shall require a 2/3rds vote of the Board members to pass.
+7. Nominating:
+    1. For all nominated positions, they shall be chosen by the Board officer to whom the nominated position reports, and must be approved by a vote of 2/3rds of the Board.
-7. Board meetings:
+8. Board meetings:
     1. Board meetings can be attended by all active members of the fraternity.
     2. Meetings will adhere to a strict agenda organized by the secretary prior to the meeting.
     3. 2/3rds of the board members must be present to constitute an official board meeting.
     4. Emergency meetings of the Board shall be held when directed by the president or by two members of the voting board.
 	   All Board members must be given notice of such a meeting and the meeting must be conducted in as similar a fashion as possible to a regular board meeting.
-8. Vacancies and Removal:
+9. Vacancies and Removal:
     1. A vacancy in the office of the President shall be filled by the Vice-President of Administration unless he or she is unable to serve, at which time a full special election must be held.
-    2. All vacancies in other Board positions are filled with a special election.
+    2. All vacancies in other elected positions are filled with a special election.
     3. Vacancies in nominated positions shall be filled by nomination of the Board officer to whom the nominated position reports, as approved by a vote of 2/3rds of the Board.
 	   If the Board officer fails to promptly supply a nominee or fails to supply a nominee acceptable to 2/3rds of the Board, 2/3rds of the Board may install a nominee of their choosing.
     4. Any officer, including the President and appointed positions, may be removed from office or suspended from office by a vote of two-thirds of the active membership at a regular meeting.